Does Honey Go Bad or Expire?

 • Some of the benefits of raw honey can become compromised due to high heat processing.
 Allowing the bees to naturally dehydrate the honey themselves ensures both shelf stability and the preservation of beneficial compounds.

-• If your honey has hardened or crystallized, that’s not a sign of expiration, but instead a natural process that raw honey can go through, especially in colder climates.
+• If your honey has hardened or crystallized, that’s not a sign of expiration but a natural process that raw honey can go through, especially in colder climates.
 You can easily soften honey with a warm water bath.

 Can Honey Expire?